cryshado/Writeups_ToUp_x_Kvant_CTF/index.md

 ### somecode (ppc | crypto)

-(описание)
+Описание:
 ```
 When Russian Hacker Vasiliy drinking Vodka and playing the balalaika he decided to learn programming, but he can't choose what language he wont to learn.
 He started watching 5 lessons about different programming languages.
 After he wrote first program — "Hello World", he started writing encryption code to encrypt servers in all countries of the world.
 He developed the code, but unfortunately couldn't run it.
 Let's help Our Sweet CoolHacker!
 ```